 This refers to the last date you are eligible to receive Social Security disability insurance (SSDI).
-In order to receive SSDI you must pass the “recent work test.”
+To receive SSDI you must pass the “recent work test.”
 This means that you need to have worked the past 5 out of 10 years.
 More specifically, you must have worked 20 of the last 40 quarters.

 Residual Functional Capacity

 Your residual functional capacity – or RFC – is the maximum level of effort you can successfully put toward job-related tasks due to your disability-related restrictions.
 The SSA will examine your physical limitations, mental limitations, or both when applicable to determine your RFC.
-This RFC will lead to the decision whether you still have the ability to perform your previous job or other positions.
+This RFC will lead to the decision whether you still can perform your previous job or other positions.

 Substantial Gainful Activity

-Your substantial gainful activity (SGA) helps to measure whether you are able to earn enough income per month through work with the limitations of your disability.
-This is a figure set by the SSA, which is adjusted each year for inflation and other relevant factors, and it is considered to be the amount that is considered “substantial” enough that you do not need SSDI benefits.
+Your substantial gainful activity (SGA) helps to measure whether you can earn enough income per month through work with the limitations of your disability.
+This is a figure set by the SSA, which is adjusted each year for inflation and other relevant factors, and it is the amount that is considered “substantial” enough that you do not need SSDI benefits.
 This means that if you earn more than the SGA amount for a particular year, the SSA will deny your benefits application, with only some exceptions.
 If you earn some income, but it is less than the SGA level, you may still qualify for benefits.
 For 2020, the SGA limits are as follows: